Brena (footballer): Return to Santos

 Brena returned to Peixe in 2020.
 During her second spell at the club, she made her league debut against Flamengo on 8 February 2020.
 Brena scored her first goal for the club against Cruzeiro on 17 February 2020, scoring in the 65th minute.
 She was sidelined in April due to a knee injury.
 Upon returning, she was a regular starter and captain before leaving in December 2023.

 Palmeiras

 On 8 January 2024, Brena was announced at Palmeiras.
 She made her league debut for the club against Flamengo on 16 March 2024.

 International career

 Brena scored twice on her debut for Brazil U20s against Papua New Guinea U20s on 13 November 2016, scoring in the 17th minute and scoring a penalty in the 23rd minute.
 After representing Brazil at the under-17 and under-20 levels in the 2012 South American U-17 Women's Championship, 2012 FIFA U-17 Women's World Cup and 2016 FIFA U-20 Women's World Cup, Brena was called up to the full side by manager Emily Lima on 24 March 2017, for a friendly against Bolivia.

 Personal life

-Brena has a relationship with fellow footballer Reina Bonta, with the duo marrying in January 2025.
+Brena married American-Filipino footballer Reina Bonta in January 2025.